7 Classification of Cotton Fibre in Details

 1. Gossypium Hirsutum: Upland Cotton, Native to Central America and Mexico.

-2. Gossypium Barbadense: Pima Cotton, Native tropical south America
+2. Gossypium Barbadense: Pima Cotton, Native tropical South America

 3. Gossypium Arboreum: Tree cotton, native India and Pakistan.